-© State of New South Wales through Regional NSW 2023.
-You may copy, distribute, display, download and otherwise freely deal with this publication for any purpose, provided that you attribute Regional NSW as the owner.
+© State of New South Wales through the Department of Primary Industries and Regional Development 2025.
+You may copy, distribute, display, download and otherwise freely deal with this publication for any purpose, provided that you attribute the Department of Primary Industries and Regional Development as the owner.
 However, you must obtain permission if you wish to charge others for access to the publication (other than at cost); include the publication in advertising or a product for sale; modify the publication; or republish the publication on a website.
 You may freely link to the publication on a departmental website.

-Disclaimer: The information contained in this publication is based on knowledge and understanding at the time of writing [October 2022] and may not be accurate, current or complete.
-The State of New South Wales (including Regional NSW), the author and the publisher take no responsibility, and will accept no liability, for the accuracy, currency, reliability or correctness of any information included in the document (including material provided by third parties).
+Disclaimer: The information contained in this publication is based on knowledge and understanding at the time of writing (September 2024) and may not be accurate, current or complete.
+The State of New South Wales (including the Department of Primary Industries and Regional Development), the author and the publisher take no responsibility, and will accept no liability, for the accuracy, currency, reliability or correctness of any information included in the document (including material provided by third parties).
 Readers should make their own inquiries and rely on their own advice when making decisions related to material contained in this publication.